 The Rural Clinics agency provides behavioral health care to underserved individuals with serious behavioral health needs located within one of the 15 rural counties in Nevada.
-The intern works out of the Carson City clinic, one of the Rural Clinics agencies.
+The NV-PIC intern works out of the Carson City clinic.
 Located at the foot of the Sierra Nevada Mountains and approximately 30 minutes from the Reno area, Carson City serves as the State’s capitol and is home to just over 50,000 residents.
-The Carson City Rural Clinic (CCRC) employs two full time psychologists, as well as several master’s level clinicians, psychiatric nurses, psychiatric case managers, psychiatrists, and psychiatric nurse practitioners.
-CCRC often serves as a training site for practicum and intern students of various disciplines.
+Rural Clinics-Carson City employs one full time psychologist, as well as several master’s level clinicians, psychiatric nurses, psychiatric case managers, psychiatrists, and psychiatric nurse practitioners.
+RCCC often serves as a training site for practicum and interns of various disciplines.

-Interns placed at CCRC work as part of an interdisciplinary team at an outpatient community behavioral health clinic.
+Interns placed at RCCC work as part of an interdisciplinary team at an outpatient community behavioral health clinic.
 The intern provides intervention and assessment services to clients in-person in Carson City and to individuals located in more rural and frontier communities throughout Nevada through telehealth.
 Interns provide individual, group, and family therapy, conduct initial intake assessments, and provide comprehensive psychological assessments.
-The intern placed at CCRC receives in-person supervision from one primary psychologist supervisor, with opportunities to receive in-person and/or tele-supervision from other Rural Clinic psychologists.
+There is also the opportunity to conduct assessments and therapy with individuals with intellectual and developmental disabilities.
+The intern placed at RCCC receives in-person supervision from one primary psychologist supervisor, with opportunities to receive in-person and/or tele-supervision from other Rural Clinic psychologists.

 Don Campbell, Psy.D. (firstname.lastname@example.org)